dcneiner/dougneiner.com/README.md

 ## About the tech

-I've used a number of static site generators of the years.
-I had good luck with [Eleventy](https://www.11ty.dev/) for my hobby woodworking site, but I've heard good things about Astro so I'm giving that a shot.
+I've used a number of static site generators over the years, but I've heard good things about [Astro](https://astro.build/) and decided to use it for this project.
+(I've also had good luck with [Eleventy](https://www.11ty.dev/) for my [hobby woodworking site](https://dnhandcrafted.com/)).

 I have no idea if I'll manage to keep this list up to date, but here goes nothing: